FREE SHIPPING on orders over $75 International: over $250

 So, I'm at a teaware shop looking for a teapot.
 What signs or qualities should I look for to tell a good ZiSha from a bad one?

 Talking about a good clay material sends us back to the question we already discussed.
-We need to check whether the sand and grains of the ZiSha are natural or not.
-If the "graininess" is very even, we need to check whether there are big and small particles in the material.
+We need to check whether the sand and grains of the ZiSha are natural.
+If the "graininess" is very even, we need to check whether the material contains both large and small particles.
 We need to observe some irregularities in this "graininess" of the tea.
 It also indicates a handmade work.

 Another point is the price.
 If the ZiSha teapot is really cheap, like $15-50, it cannot be good.
 It's a simple principle.
 The cost of things usually determines the quality level.